Ideal for Summer Season

 Find out more:

 - Day 8

-On your final day, you will have cruised through the night and anchored down at Fethiye.
+On your final day, you will have cruised through the night and anchored down at Fethiye in Turkey.
 Well known for having multiple rock tombs and natural blue waters, Fethiye is yours to explore at your leisure before making your way homewards.

-If your time is short at this last location, indulge in a hearty breakfast before disembarking your luxury charter yacht and then head towards the theatre of Telmessos.
-This ancient city of Telmessos was the foundations of the modern city you see today but it is precious places like by the harbour where you can see and truly appreciate the historical remnants of the past.
-The Hellenistic theatre was excavated in the 1990s and proves to be a popular tourist site for those interested in history and culture.
+If your time is short at this last location, indulge in a hearty breakfast before disembarking your luxury charter yacht and then head towards the theater of Telmessos.
+This ancient city of Telmessos was the foundations of the modern city you see today but it is precious places like by the harbor where you can see and truly appreciate the historical remnants of the past.
+The Hellenistic theater was excavated in the 1990s and proves to be a popular tourist site for those interested in history and culture.

 Before ending your tour of the Greek islands, be sure to visit Hillside Beach club for one final meal overlooking the Mediterranean where you will recount the previous days' adventures and contemplate your next luxury charter yacht adventure.

 Book with Ease - Speak with a Charter Expert